Javastro/astrogrid-legacy/tools/fitstosql/src/deps/ReadMe.txt

 Windows
 generate.bat -file {filename} {tablename}

 Whereby {filename} is a simple text file with a fits file url per line of the text file.
+A url is typically 'http://....'  but you may desire to use 'file://...' but using the file:// reference will require you to run a string replace/subst command on the insert.sql file to produce a valid url to serve up the fits file.

 {tablename} is like it says is the table name to be used for the database insert and create statements.
 This program will generate a {tablename}_insert.sql and a {tablename}_create.sql as output.